Committee meetings are held at least every other month if not more frequently.

 Having gained so much from being a part of Chasers, I was glad to have the opportunity to give something back as part of the committee.

 Loves: Being in a constant state of FOMO because there is just so much fun stuff to do

 My advice for absolutely anyone anywhere is that they should move to London, join a running club, and change their life.
 Whilst this might be a slight oversimplification of life, it encapsulates what happened to me and life is so much richer for all the experiences I’ve been lucky to have with the Chasers.
 You couldn’t ask to spend your time, or live with, a better bunch of people.
-This of course should come with a warning because if it wasn’t for this incredible group I wouldn’t have; a GFA place in London next year; bought a wetsuit before I could swim; swam in the dark; discovered that you only need a sleep, wine and pizza to forget the pain of waking up at 2am to run five miles as part of a relay team; become extraordinarily excited when we visit a new Parkrun and associated cake and coffee shop.
+This of course should come with a warning, because if it wasn’t for this incredible group I wouldn’t have; a GFA place in London marathon; bought a wetsuit before I could swim; started to consider ultra marathons as a perfectly reasonable thing to do; discovered that you only need a sleep, wine and pizza to forget the pain of waking up at 2am to run your bit as part of a 24hr relay team; a mild obsession with starting every Saturday with a parkrun and associated cake and coffee shop.

 Day Job: Neuroscience PhD Student

 Joining Clapham Chasers is one of the best decisions I’ve ever made.
 The endlessly enthusiastic, inspiring and welcoming members of Chasers (with an improbable tolerance for drinking given their sporting prowess) are what make this club so great!